W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 12. Of your ego you can do nothing to save yourself or others, but of your spirit you can do everything for the salvation of both.
 ²Humility is a lesson for the ego, not for the spirit.
-³Spirit is beyond humility, because it recognises its radiance and gladly sheds its light everywhere.
+³Spirit is beyond humility, because it recognizes its radiance and gladly sheds its light everywhere.
 ⁴The meek shall inherit the earth because their egos are humble, and this gives them truer perception.
 ⁵The Kingdom of Heaven is the spirit’s right, whose beauty and dignity are far beyond doubt, beyond perception, and stand forever as the mark of the Love of God for His creations, who are wholly worthy of Him and only of Him.
 ⁶Nothing else is sufficiently worthy to be a gift for a creation of God Himself.